mohamadian/PersianHorizontalExpCalendar/README.md

 ```

 ### More Customization
 You can customize `day cells` & `day labels` typeface and text color.
-Please see public method of `PersianHorizontalExpCalendar` class.
-You must call these method on `OnCreate` event.
+For learn how to make more customization, please see public methods of `PersianHorizontalExpCalendar` class.
+You must call these methods on `OnCreate` event.

 ### Credits
 This libary is based on [HorizontalExpandableCalendar-Android](https://github.com/sulo61/HorizontalExpandableCalendar-Android) and [PersianJodaTime](https://github.com/mohamadian/PersianJodaTime).